 Gaining exposure to global learnings and investors

-Combinator is an incubator in the truest sense.
-At the beginning, you set targets depending on your business model and maturity.
+Y Combinator is an incubator in the truest sense.
+In the beginning, you set targets depending on your business model and maturity.
 Then over the next three months (and beyond) you have access to the YC partners and networks (most of whom are seasoned entrepreneurs and investors) to offer targeted advice on the areas where you need it most.

-Demo day is an event where you had to pitch your company and what you have achieved over the YC program, in two and half minutes, to over 300 seasoned investors.
+Demo day is an event where you have to pitch your company and what you have achieved over the YC program, in two and a half minutes, to over 300 seasoned investors.
 In this sense, the seeming deadline of demo day and the YC environment allowed us to double down as a team.
 Moreover through YC, we were able to crystallize our entry point into the US market – focusing on corporate training.

 “I believe that having customers who love your product and are willing to pay for it at the price point where the unit economics make sense is arguably more important than the need for capital”